ABHISHEK1392005/isms-scorm-training-test/docs/02-design/course-outline.md

 Each mission has a maximum score of 20 points.

 Mission 1 contributes up to 20 points.

 Mission 2 contributes up to 20 points.

 Mission 3 contributes up to 20 points.

 Mission 4 contributes up to 20 points.

 Mission 5, which is the integrated final assessment, contributes up to 20 points.

 A score of 80 out of 100 is required to pass the course.

-The final result is calculated from the learner's recorded answers and mission scores after Mission 5 is submitted.
+The final result is calculated from the learner's recorded answers and retained mission scores after Mission 5 is submitted.

 ### 5. Learning Objectives